QuangHPV/dl-week-2025/README.md

-# AI Content Detection and Fact-Checking System
+# CONAN - Can Outsmart Nonsense and Nonsense

 ## Overview